Abortion ruling prompts variety of reactions from states | WTOP News

 Political control: The GOP has commanding majorities in the Texas Legislature and has controlled every statewide office for nearly 30 years.
 Republican Gov. Greg Abbott is up for reelection in November and is favored to win a third term.

-What’s happened since Dobbs: The fall of Roe put in motion a trigger law to ban virtually all abortions.
+What’s happened since Dobbs: The fall of Roe put in motion a trigger law to ban virtually all abortions starting in August.
 In the meantime, there has been litigation over whether a 1925 state abortion ban can be enforced.

 What’s in effect: A 2021 law bans abortions once fetal cardiac activity can be detected, normally around six weeks.